maziac/DeZog/design/MemoryPaging.md

 sjasmplus uses long addresses.
 Memory Model uses 2 (non-switched) banks.
 The simulated memory uses only 64k since no bank-switched banks are found.
-Is a problem:
-The Memory Model would have no knowledge of banks and could not convert to long addresses.
+This would be a problem: The Memory Model would have no knowledge of banks and could not convert to long addresses.
-3 possible solutions:
-- non-banked slots get a 'special' 'slots' array which contains the non-bank-switched banks.
-These banks would not change so they can be local to the simulated memory.
-- The simulated memory reports 64k address only.
-On converting long addresses to labels the fallback to 64k addresses is used.
-- Labels.convertLabelsTo() is called to convert long addresses to 64k addresses.
+Therefore, the memory areas which cannot be switched are treated similar to the ones which can be paged to several different banks.
+I.e. we use a memory area (slot) which can contain only one bank and use this to generate long addresses.

 ### sjasmplus, ZX48K, zesarux